 Micah Liverpool operates two pantries a week where we provide 3 days of Emergency Food Aid for each guest.

-We have been able to support approximately 6,500 guests in the last 6 months, including over 1,400 children.
-We have provided an average of 220 food parcels each week and are currently on track to provide over 10,000 food parcels in 2018.
+We have been able to support approximately 6,500 guests in the last 12 months, including over 1,400 children.
+We have provided an average of 350 food parcels each week and provided over 18,000 food parcels in 2022.

 We try to give our guests a nutritious and balanced food parcel but items can vary depending on what food we receive in donations.
 In general bags contain:

 We run two pantries a week from churches local to the Cathedrals.

 The Parish Church of St Vincent de Paul

 The Grade II* listed church was built in 1855-57 to replace a temporary wooden structure erected by the largely Irish dockland community.
 It is the earliest of several Livepool churches designed by Edward Welby Pugin, who had an office in the city.

 The Parish Church of St Vincent de Paul is a key partner in our delivery of Emergency Food Aid and has been hosting our Tuesday pantry session for over 2 years, as well as supporting Micah Liverpool with food donations every week.
 At St Vincent’s we support between 150 – 200 people per week and this church is a wonderful place to carry out the essential work that we do.

 St Brides is part of the Parish of St Luke In The City which is made up of three churches these are: